 Czech Centres: Berlin/Munich, Budapest, Bucharest, Kyiv, London, Madrid, Moscow, Sofia, Seoul, Tokyo, Warsaw, Vienna

-Embassies of the Czech Republic: Zagreb Nearly 140 applicants from twelve countries registered for the third year of the translation competition organized by the Czech Centres and the Institute of Art – Theatre Institute including South Korea and Japan Awarded Translators
+Embassies of the Czech Republic: Zagreb Nearly 140 applicants from twelve countries registered for the third year of the translation competition organized by the Czech Centres and the Institute of Art – Theatre Institute including South Korea and Japan

-Desislava Vilimovská Croatia:
+Bulgaria: Desislava Vilimovská

-Tena Šinjori Japan:
+Croatia: Tena Šinjori

-Mei Kashima South Korea:
+Japan: Mei Kashima

-Pak Su-hjŏn Hungary:
+South Korea: Pak Su-hjŏn

-Anna Steinbachné Bobok Germany:
+Hungary: Anna Steinbachné Bobok

-Katharina Hinderer Poland:
+Germany: Katharina Hinderer

-Agata Wróbel Austria:
+Poland: Agata Wróbel

-Claudia Marek Romania:
+Austria: Claudia Marek

-Maria Cristea Russia:
+Romania: Maria Cristea

-Alexej Artjuchin Ukraine:
+Russia: Alexej Artjuchin

-Ludmila Smoljar, Oleksandr Stukalo United Kingdom:
+Ukraine: Ludmila Smoljar, Oleksandr Stukalo

 13 winning young Czech studies scholars from around the world also participated in a Czech Studies Seminar organized by the Moravian Regional Library in Brno, whose July program took place in various locations in Moravia associated with Czech literature.
 However, the winners' stay began in Prague with an informal evening meeting with the author of the book Anna Bolavá and Jiří Jůzel from the Odeon publishing house, followed the next day by a special seminar dedicated to the joys and pitfalls of translation work.